understrap/understrap/README.md

 About
 =
 I’m a huge fan of Underscores, Bootstrap, and Sass.
-Why not combine these three into a solid WordPress Theme Framework?
+Why not combine these into a solid WordPress Theme Framework?
-That’s what UnderStrap is (or will be...)
+That’s what UnderStrap is (or will be…)

 At the moment, UnderStrap is in a very early stage.
 But if you wan’t, feel free to use it for your own WordPress theme!